 Honestly, this has to be a lifelong passion for one to invest all that money in a license.
 No wonder there are not so many self-employed taxi drivers in Paris compared to other big cities.

 Related post: Where to get the best views of the Eiffel Tower

 Interesting Paris Facts for Tourists

-One of the other interesting facts about Paris is that it has the largest art museum in the world – The Louvre Museum.
+One of the other Paris interesting facts is that it has the largest art museum in the world — the Louvre Museum.
 The museum which was constructed in the 12th century sits on an area of 72,735 square meters.